Athens, Athens, Athens. What a city!

 Many people think Greece is expensive to visit.
 However, you don’t have to pay the big bucks to get the best out of Athens (as I’ll endeavour to prove).
 When planning your Athens itinerary bear in mind what kind of trip you want and where you really want to visit.

 Most people looking for where to stay in Athens opt for Plaka.
 Guests are right on top of the key sites, and the pedestrianised area is a relaxed one to wander.
-If you’re after an easy first visit, Athens city centre is probably the neighbourhood for you!
+If you’re after an easy first visit, Athens city centre is probably the neighborhood for you!

 Four friends on the streets of Plaka surrounded by restaurants, lights and tress